ramonaferrarii/ResearchTrack1-Assignment2/README.md

 ## Run the Code
 The steps to run the code are the following:

-- Go inside the `src` folder of ROS workspace, clone the assignment folder: `git clone mettere mio link di repo` and then move to the correct branch, named master, with the command `git checkout master`.
+- Go inside the *src* folder of ROS workspace, clone the assignment folder: `git clone mettere mio link di repo` and then move to the correct branch, named master, with the command `git checkout master`.
 - From the root directory, digit `roscore` to run the master and then `catkin_make`.
 This last command builds packages and automates the process of compiling and generating executable files from source code in a catkin workspace.
 - If the user has not yet install xterm, it's possible to install it with `sudo apt-get install xterm`. xterm is a terminal emulator for the X Window System, which is a graphical user interface used in Unix-like operating systems.
+- Please, check if all files in *scripts* folder are executable: go in the *scripts* folder, digit `ls`and if the files are written in green, they are executable; otherwise it's possible to digit `chmod +x "name_of_the_file"` to make it executable.
 - To run the code and see the enviroment: `roslaunch assignment_2_2023 assignment1.launch`.

 ## Description of the assignment